Chasmiccoder/Gesture-Control/README.md

     pip install auto-py-to-exe

-If the compilation gives a enum related error, uninstall auto-py-to-exe, then enum34 and reinstall the former
+If you get the error - module enum has no attribute IntFlag, uninstall auto-py-to-exe, then enum34 and reinstall the former

     pip uninstall auto-py-to-exe
     pip uninstall enum34